 Indian River County strives to maximize the coverage of transit service with amenities that provide comfort and convenience to its riders.
 In recent years, the County has implemented a program to install bus shelters at bus stop locations with high levels of passenger boardings.
-Through 2019, six phases of bus shelters have been constructed throughout Indian River County, including at bus stops in busy commercial areas, at transfer locations, near employment centers, and adjacent to multi-family developments.
-Because those bus shelters have been constructed throughout Indian River County, including in Fellsmere and Gifford (two predominantly minority communities with high levels of transit ridership), transit users have equal access to such transit amenities.
+Through 2022, multiple phases of bus shelters have been constructed throughout Indian River County.
+These improvements include 78 completed shelters and 15 Simme seats installed at busy commercial stops, transfer locations, near employment centers, and adjacent to multi-family developments.
+Because those bus shelters have been constructed throughout Including in Fellsmere and Gifford (two predominantly minority communities with high levels of transit ridership), transit users have equal access to such transit amenities.
 All transit amenities are provided in a manner that complies with ADA regulations.